 Esther Hobart Morris Statue

 While Morris only served as South Pass City’s justice of the peace for about eight-and-a-half months (the term she was appointed to serve expired), she handled 26 cases and was also honored as a suffrage pioneer during the Wyoming statehood celebration in 1890.
-Visit a statue of Morris in the hallway between the Capitol and the Herschler Building, which resembles the statue of her in the U.S. Capitol’s National Statuary Hall in Washington, D.C.
-While the Wyoming State Capitol is closed for renovations until fall of 2019, you can still view Morris’ statue and visit the Wyoming State Museum to explore the Capitol’s history and architecture.
+Visit a statue of Morris in the Wyoming State Capitol, which resembles the statue of her in the U.S. Capitol’s National Statuary Hall in Washington, D.C.

 The American Heritage Center at University of Wyoming